Extremal of Log-Sobolev Functionals and Li-Yau Estimate on $\text{RCD}^*(K,N)$ Spaces: Introduction

-On the other hand, starting with works of Sturm \cite{sturm2006geometry,sturm2006geometry2} and Lott and Villani \cite{lott2009ricci}, the synthetic notion of Ricci curvature---referred to as $\text{CD}(K,N)$ condition---bounded from below by $K$ in $\mathbb{R}$ and dimension bounded from above by $1\leq N\leq \infty$ on general metric measure space without having a smooth structure was introduced and developed greatly in the last decade.
-The key property of this notion is that it is compatible with the smooth Riemannian manifold and stable with respect to measured Gromov-Hausdorff convergence so that it includes the Ricci limit spaces and Alexandrov spaces.
-Later, to rule out the Finsler manifold, the finer concept $\text{RCD}(K,\infty)$ was introduced by Ambrosio and coauthors in \cite{ambrosio2014metric} and the finite dimensional counterpart $\text{RCD}(K,N)$ was introduced by Gigli, Erbar and coauthor in \cite{gigli2015differential,erbar2015equivalence}.
-Recently, the first and second order differential structure on $\text{RCD}(K,\infty)$ space based on the tangent module theory was developed by Gigli in \cite{gigli2018nonsmooth}, and finer geometric results such as rectifiability of $\text{RCD}(K,N)$ was also studied in \cite{mondino2019structure}.
+From the viewpoint of the underlying space, starting with the works of \citet*{sturm2006geometry,sturm2006geometry2} and \citet*{lott2009ricci}, the synthetic notion of Ricci curvature---referred to as $\mathrm{CD}(K,N)$ condition---bounded from below by $K$ in $\mathbb{R}$ and the dimension bounded from above by $1\leq N\leq \infty$ on a general metric measure space without having a smooth structure was introduced and developed greatly in the last decade.
+The key property of this notion is that it is compatible with the smooth Riemannian setting and stable with respect to the measured Gromov\--Hausdorff convergence so that it includes Ricci limit spaces and Alexandrov spaces.
+Later, to rule out the Finsler geometry, the finer $\mathrm{RCD}(K,\infty)$ condition was introduced by \citet*{ambrosio2014metric} and the finite dimensional counterpart $\mathrm{RCD}^*(K,N)$ condition was introduced and studied in \cite{erbar2015equivalence,ambrosio2019nonlinear,ambrosio2016bakry}.
+Recently, building upon the abstract module theory, the first and second order differential structure on $\mathrm{RCD}(K,\infty)$ spaces was developed by \citet*{gigli2018nonsmooth}, and finer geometric results such as the rectifiability of $\mathrm{RCD}(K,N)$ spaces were studied by \citet*{mondino2019structure}.

-With the development of analytic tools on these spaces, the geometric analysis on metric measure space satisfying synthetic Ricci curvature condition also developed quickly.
-For instance, Li-Yau-Hamilton type estimate for heat flow \cite{garofalo2014li,jiang2015li_yau,jiang2016hamilton} and localized gradient and Li-Yau estimate of heat equation \cite{huang2020localized,zhang2016local}.
-One of the breakthrough is \cite{zhang2016local}, where the authors develop a Omori-Yau type maximum principle on the $\text{RCD}^*(K,N)$ space and use it to show the pointwise Li-Yau type estimate for the locally weak solution of heat equation which may not share semigroup property.
+With these analytic tools, the geometric analysis on metric measure spaces satisfying the synthetic Ricci curvature condition also developed quickly.
+For instance, Li\--Yau\--Hamilton type inequalities for the heat flow \cite{garofalo2014li,jiang2015li_yau,jiang2016hamilton} and the localized gradient and a local Li\--Yau estimate for the heat equation \cite{huang2020localized,zhang2016local}.
+In particular, \citet*{zhang2016local} develop an Omori\--Yau type maximum principle on the $\mathrm{RCD}^*(K,N)$ space and use it to show a pointwise Li-Yau type estimate for locally weak solutions of the heat equation which may not have the semigroup property.